RHI - The Renewable Heat Incentive

 In the interim, Government has offered a one-off payment, called an RHI 'premium' payment for all installations from July of this year.
 There are, however, caveats...

-Homeowners will have to meet strict eligibilty criteria to qualify, such as having a highly insulated home, be prepared to have the equipment monitored (all installations in this interim period will be monitored for performance), and be prepared to offer feedback on the performance of the installed technology.
+Homeowners will have to meet strict elegibilty criteria to qualify, such as having a highly insulated home, be prepared to have the equipment monitored (all installations in this interim period will be monitored for performance), and be prepared to offer feedback on the performance of the installed technology.

 We still fully suspect at this stage that qualification in all instances will rely on both product and installer to be MCS accreditted, regardless of technology.